Inspiaaa/UnityHFSM/README.md

    }));
    ```

-There is also a slight variation of the `Transition` state change behaviour, that allows you to transition to a specific state from any other state (a "global" transition as opposed to a "local" / "direct" transition).
+There is also a slight variation of the `Transition` state change behaviour, that allows you to change to a specific state from any other state (a "global" transition as opposed to a "local" / "direct" transition).
 They have the same `forceInstantly` / `needsExitTime` handling as normal transitions.

 ```csharp
 fsm.AddTransitionFromAny( new Transition(